felipezarco/switcher/README.md

-A simple library to check if a value is what you expect it to be.
+A simple utility for selecting values based on a key or condition — a clean, declarative alternative to switch statements with IIFE wrappers.

 ## Usage